Children participating in educational activities and learning about their rights

 Not all tamariki get to experience the amazing things Aotearoa has to offer.

-Putting kids first is at the core of what we do at UNICEF.
+Putting children first is at the core of what we do at UNICEF.
 That’s why we’re working with community groups, businesses and schools to raise awareness about child rights in New Zealand.

 Did you know that each and every child has 42 fundamental rights?